OpenEvalProject/evals/manuscripts/elife-08274/v2/manuscript.md

 ## Abstract

-10.7554/eLife.08274.001 Prevention of relapses is a major challenge in treating anxiety disorders.
+Prevention of relapses is a major challenge in treating anxiety disorders.
 Fear reinstatement can cause relapse in spite of successful fear reduction through extinction-based exposure therapy.
 By utilising a contextual fear-conditioning task in mice, we found that reinstatement was accompanied by decreased c-Fos expression in the infralimbic cortex (IL) with reduction of synaptic input and enhanced c-Fos expression in the medial subdivision of the central nucleus of the amygdala (CeM).
 Moreover, we found that IL dopamine plays a key role in reinstatement.
 A reinstatement-inducing reminder shock induced c-Fos expression in the IL-projecting dopaminergic neurons in the ventral tegmental area, and the blocking of IL D1 signalling prevented reduction of synaptic input, CeM c-Fos expression, and fear reinstatement.
 These findings demonstrate that a dopamine-dependent inactivation of extinction circuits underlies fear reinstatement and may explain the comorbidity of substance use disorders and anxiety disorders.
-DOI: http://dx.doi.org/10.7554/eLife.08274.001

 ## Introduction